Actuarial Science

 Students can contact the Bursaries and Loans Department of the University at +27 (0)21 808-4627.

-Students may also wish to contact the large life insurance companies to discuss the possibility of obtaining bursaries from them.
+Students may also wish to contact financial services companies to discuss the possibility of obtaining bursaries from them.

 Further Information